telerik/winforms-docs/scheduler/appearance/formatting-appointments.md

 Appointments appearance in __RadScheduler__ can be customized using the __AppointmentFormatting__ event.

->note Appointment elements are created only for the currently visible cells and are being reused when scrolling or navigating backwards/forwards in the __RadScheduler__ .
+>tip Appointment elements are created only for the currently visible cells and are being reused when scrolling or navigating backwards/forwards in the __RadScheduler__ .
 In order to prevent applying the formatting to other appointment elements, all styles should be reset for the rest of the appointment elements.
 >

 The code snippet below demonstrates how to change the font, fore color, border color and text alignment for the selected appointment element: